The long list for the 2020 Drahomán Prize has been announced

 6. Emilio Gaudeda.
 Translation into Portuguese: Oles Honchar.
 The Cathedral [Oles Hontchar.
 Sobor].
 Vitória Gráf. e Ed., 2018.
 Nominator: Embassy of Ukraine in Brazil.

 7. Marcin Gaczkowski.
 Nominated twice with the following translators into Polish: Tanja Maljartschuk.
-Oblivion [Tania Malarczuk.
+Forgottenness [Tania Malarczuk.
 Zapomnienie].
 Warstwy, 2019; and Vasyl Stus.
-The Merry Cemetery: Selected poems of 1959–1971 [Wasyl Stus.
+The Jolly Cemetery: Selected poems of 1959–1971 [Wasyl Stus.
 Wesoły cmentarz.
 Wiersze wybrane z lat 1959–1971].
 Kolegium Europy Wschodniej, 2020.
 Nominators: Stowarzyszenie Animacji Kultury Pogranicza Folkowisko, Kolegium Europy Wschodniej im.
 Jana Nowaka-Jeziorańskiego we Wrocławiu.

 8. Claudia Dathe.
 Nominated twice with the following translations into German: Serhiy Zhadan.
 Antenna [Serhij Zhadan.
 Antenne].
 Suhrkamp, 2020; Oleksiy Chupa.
 Tales of My Bomb Shelter [Oleksij Tschupa.
 Märchen aus meinem Luftschutzkeller].
 Haymon, 2019.
 Nominators: member of the jury Yurii Prokhasko, Haymon Verlag Publishing House.

 9. Iryna Dmytrychyn.
-Translation into French: Sofia Andrukhovych.
+Translation into French: Sophia Andrukhovych.
 Felix Austria. Éditions Noir sur Blanc, 2018.
 Nominator: Éditions Noir sur Blanc Publishing House.

 10. Justine Donche-Horetska.
 Translation into French: Dzvinka Matiyash.
 Stories of Roses, Rain and Salt [Histoire sur les roses, la pluie et le sel].
 Bleu et Jaune, 2020.
 Nominator: Bleu et Jaune Publishing House.

 11. Bohdan Zadura.
 Translation into Polish: Natalka Sniadanko.
-Frau Müller does not Intend to Pay More [Natalka Śniadanko.
+Frau Müller Isn't Disposed to Pay More [Natalka Śniadanko.
 Frau Müller nie zamierza płacić więcej].
 Warsztaty Kultury, 2019.
 Nominator: Warsztaty Kultury w Lublinie.

 12. Aneta Kamińska.
 Translation into Polish: Vasyl Holoborodko.
 Rainbow on the Wall [Wasyl Hołoborodko.
 Tęcza na murze].
 Fundacja Duży Format, 2020.
 Nominator: Fundacja “Duży Format”.